joeugenio/noma_simulation/README.md

-# noma_simulation
+# Noma Simulation

 NOMA simulation for master thesis research.
+Simulation scripts are written on Python with the [SciPy](https://www.scipy.org/) library.